-Spacebar key - longest key at the bottom, used to give blank space between letters and words.

-Enter key - also called Retrun key, two in number, used to move to the next line.

-Backspace key - used to erase what we have typed.

-Cursor Control keys - Show to the students the four arrow keys (up, down, left and right) on the keyboard, used to move the cursor.
-Open a MS Word file and show to the students the small blinking line called cursor.
+- Spacebar key longest key at the bottom, used to give blank space between letters and words. - Enter key also called Return key, two in number, used to move to the next line. - Backspace key used to erase what we have typed. - Cursor Control keys Show to the students the four arrow keys (up, down, left and right) on the keyboard, used to move the cursor. - Caps Lock key used to type letters in capital letters. - Tab key used to move the cursor several spaces forward at once. - Escape key (Esc) placed at top-left corner of the keyboard, used to cancel a task.